|PostgreSQL Reference Manual - Volume 1 - SQL Language Reference|

 @OVERRIDE syntax indicates that subsequent entries in the

-file can override previous entries (i.e., entries obtained from included
+file may override previous entries (i.e., entries obtained from included

 files).
 Without this, conflicting definitions of the same timezone